 The Distance Library Services Conference was a biennial event that began 1982 as the Off-Campus Library Services Conference.
 It served as a forum to discuss, demonstrate, and champion the techniques, trends, and theories of providing library services at a distance and in the online environment.
 Through formal proceedings and the publication of conference papers in the Journal of Library & Information Services in Distance Learning, all who had an interest in the field of distance librarianship could benefit from the conference.
-The last Distance Library Services Conference was held in 2018.
+A detailed history of the Distance Library Services Conference is available from the

 The program aspired to reflect the geographic, philosophic, and programmatic diversity in distance librarianship through invited speakers, paper presentations, panel discussions, poster sessions, and workshops.
 The conference encouraged participation by and increased networking opportunities for professionals new to the field of distance librarianship through the Distance Library Services Conference Award.
 Recipients of the Conference Award were:

 - 2018: Victoria (Torrie) Raish, Penn State University